w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * provide methods to help understand the context, information, and functionality of user interface components, including through textual instructions, color, and other visual cues
 * provide meaningful and descriptive notifications about imminent time limits, steps, status changes, and feedback from user input, including errors, suggestions for correction, and success messages
 * define custom interaction patterns, such as where to place focus when a dialog is open and closed, and what the focus order should be within those dialogs
-* define mechanisms to obtain information about custom interaction patterns, such as specific keyboard shortcuts for applications
+* define mechanisms to obtain information about custom interaction patterns, such as custom keyboard shortcuts for applications and custom widgets
 * identify related requirements for developers to programmatically associate properties of interactive user interface components, such as names, states, and instructions, to their corresponding component
 * identify related requirements for developers to write code for custom keyboard interactions that interactive components may require